eigerco/axelar-contract-deployments/starknet/docs/gas-service.md

 - Only the gas collector authority can call `collect` and `refund` functions
 - Regular users can call `add_gas` and `pay_gas` functions
-- All amounts are in the token's smallest unit (e.g., wei for ETH)
+- All amounts are in the token's smallest unit (e.g., FRI for STRK)
 - The `txHash` parameter should be a valid felt252 value
 - The `logIndex` parameter is a u64 value
 - The `payloadHash` should be a valid u256 value (can be represented as hex string)
-- The `params` field in `pay_gas` is a string that will be converted to ByteArray
+- The `params` field in `pay_gas` is a string that will be converted to ByteArray and emitted in the event
 - For offline transactions, you'll need to follow up with the signing and broadcasting workflow
 - Make sure to approve the gas service contract to spend your tokens before calling `pay_gas` or `add_gas`